vtrucco/jtframe/README.md

  0   |  1 = vertical screen  |     1
  1   |  1 = 4 way joystick   |     0

- The vertical screen bit is only read if JTFRAME was compiled with the **VERTICAL_SCREEN** macro.
+ The vertical screen bit is only read if JTFRAME was compiled with the **JTFRAME_VERTICAL** macro.
 This macro enables support for vertical games in the RBF.
 Then the same RBF can switch between horizontal and vertical games by using the MOD byte.

 # Joysticks
 By default the frame supports two joysticks only and will try to connect to game modules based on this assumption.
 For games that need four joysticks, define the macro **JTFRAME_4PLAYERS**.